-Today I’m going to share how to properly credit any image you download from a free stock photo website, to use on your own website so you know:
+How to properly credit any image you download from a free stock photo website:

 - What your credit should say

 - Where to find the name of the photographer

 - How to get Google to love you

 If you’d like me to notify you each time I give a free, live 10-Minute Monday presentation, click here to sign up.
 You’ll also received my list of favorite free stock photos.

 As a fashion and beauty editor for Glamour, Mademoiselle and Weight Watchers Magazine photo credits were a must.